NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. Align your parts to a 1mm grid.
 This will go a long way toward making your board look really good.
 The antenna and the capacitor attached to it don't need to be on the grid, because signal integrity is more important.
 You can also bend the rules and use 0.5mm grid for placing caps need the IMU and MCU.
 Eaglint enforces the 0.5mm grid.
 If you have good reason violate the grid, you can explain it in Eaglint.
 2. Align your reference designators and values to a 0.5mm grid.
 Sometimes this is too restrictive.
 If you must, you can use 0.1mm.
 Eaglint will complain otherwise.
 3. Allow 1-2mm between parts to make assembly easy.
-If you designed your `tKeepout` appropriately in the library, this should be no problem.
+If you designed your `tKeepout/ComponentExcludeTop` appropriately in the library, this should be no problem.
 4. Orienting all your parts in the same direction makes assembly easier (notice this on the FCB and your remote board).
 5. To be legible, any silkscreen text needs to be at least 0.9mm high, with a 'ratio' of 8%.
 You should use the `vector` font.
 Eaglint forces you to use exactly these settings on the reference designators.